IftekharLeaon/TEXMech-SIte/content/pages/index.md

       - title: Hossain AL Ashraf
         tagline: This is the tagline
         subtitle: President | BUTEX TexMech Society
-        text: >
+        text: >+
-          *The BUTEX TEXMECH Society stands as a hub of innovation and technical excellence, empowering students to explore and advance the field of textile machinery and engineering.
+          The BUTEX TEXMECH Society stands as a hub of innovation and technical excellence, empowering students to explore and advance the field of textile machinery and engineering.

-          *
         image:
           url: /images/abstract-feature1.svg
           altText: Placeholder Image